Nemopteridae

 Nemopteridae, the spoonwings, are a family of neuropteran insects.
 They are also called thread-winged antlions.
 They are found in the Ethiopian, Palearctic, Australasian and Neotropical realms but absent in North America (though a fossil has been found in Colorado).

 Their flight is delicate and they have a circling flight to avoid walls when they are trapped indoors.
 The long streamer is conspicuous when the insects are flying and these are the elongated and spatulate hindwings.

+The larvae are predators feeding on small insects including ants.
+The adults feed on nectar and pollen.

 Male nemopterids have a bulla on the wing usually along the margin or wing base that is used to disperse pheromone.

 Taxonomy

 There are two distinct subfamilies in the family Nemopteridae: